BayinganaEdwin/Time-Series-Forecasting/README.md

 # Spatiotemporal Sequential Mobile Traffic Forecasting Pipeline

 This repository contains the complete spatiotemporal machine learning pipeline for analyzing and forecasting mobile network traffic in the city of Milan.
-The project is designed as a formative academic assignment for ALU Year 3, Trim 2, Machine Learning Techniques I.

-The project processes an extracted **27.3 GB raw spatiotemporal text dataset** from Telecom Italia Mobile (TIM) Milan Grid (composed of 62 uncompressed daily logs), performs deep exploratory data analysis, trains and evaluates three sequence models (Holt-Winters Exponential Smoothing, LSTM, and GRU) for one-step-ahead forecasting, and automatically compiles a publication-ready **Academic Report**.
+The project processes an extracted **27.3 GB raw spatiotemporal text dataset** from Telecom Italia Mobile (TIM) Milan Grid (composed of 62 uncompressed daily logs), performs deep exploratory data analysis, trains and evaluates three sequence models (Holt-Winters Exponential Smoothing, LSTM, and GRU) for one-step-ahead forecasting.

 ---